mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

     - course: MA, Economics
       institution: The University of Manchester
       year: 2017
-    - course: BSc, Busines and Economics
+    - course: BSc, Business and Economics
       institution: Austral University of Chile
       year: 2014